 What year does the Good Country Index refer to?

-Also, the big datasets produced by United Nations agencies and other international bodies typically take several years to compile, analyse and publish, which is not surprising if you're collecting large amounts of complex data from nearly two hundred countries.
+The Good Country Index rankings are based on 35 big datasets produced by United Nations agencies and other international organisations.
+Most of these datasets take several years to compile, analyse and publish, which is not surprising if you're collecting large amounts of complex data from nearly two hundred countries.

-For these reasons, we’ve used mostly 2014 data to provide a baseline for the latest edition of the Good Country Index (Edition 1.2).
+So the latest edition of the Good Country Index (1.5) uses mostly 2020 data to provide a baseline.
 It’s as close as the available data allows to a complete portrait of the world at any point in time.
-For the earlier editions (Editions 1.1 and 1.0) we used mostly 2011 and 2010 data, respectively, so we are beginning to close the gap between the fieldwork and the published results.